Garmin Vivoactive 3 Fitness Watch Review

 What does this watch offer besides music?
 A big, eye-friendly display, for one thing.
 The Gorilla Glass watch face is 1.2 inches around, with a resolution of 240 by 240.
 It is quite light at just 39 grams, and the battery will last up to a week without GPS.
 Beware, though--running both GPS and music at the same time will drain the battery in about five hours.

-The Garmin Vivoactive 3 is swim-proof, not waterproof, so always use caution in or near water. it will track 7 different activities and hold your data for up to 14 days.
+The Garmin Vivoactive 3 is swim-proof, not waterproof, so always use caution in or near water.
+See other products we reviewed if you are looking for a waterproof fitness tracker. it will track 7 different activities and hold your data for up to 14 days.
 With the Garmin Connect app, or an enabled laptop or PC, you can download your activity for more long term storage.
 The silicone strap is non-chafing, sweat-resistant and adjustable for wrists as thick as 8 inches around.
 The band is thick, supporting that spacious screen, so this is not a slimline or bracelet style watch.
 It looks and feels like an older wristwatch, including the metal collar, strap holes, and tab that make up the closure system.

 The strap has quick-release bands.
 They are 20mm, an industry-standard that will match with customized straps provided by Garmin or one of many third-party providers.
 The quick-release feature means you can easily take the band off the face and trade it for one of your choices.
 It's a quick customization option available to users of the Vivoactive and most other Garmin smartwatches.